paddyjoneill/football-results-app/README.md

 # Championship Manager Style Football Results

 Football league table and results webpage made using vue.js and results from the football-data.org api.

-Styled with CSS to look like Championship Manager:
+To work on my CSS I decided to style it to look like Championship Manager:
 (https://cdn.vox-cdn.com/uploads/chorus_image/image/57162309/DMK88JWUMAEo20j.0.png)

+## Still to do:

+- Make CSS more responsive.
+- Update the buttons on the left with the most recently selected team & player and make clickable.
+- I would like to do more with the matches but have reached the limit of information of the free tier on the api.
+- Change background and have a selection.

-To download and run on your own machine follow the instructions below.
+## To download and run

+Follow the instructions below.

 ## Project setup
 ```